Parkers145/ThreefoldDeployerManual/src/applicationhowto/umbrel.md

 <details>
 	<summary><b>Connect with Putty</b></summary>

-After you’ve added the key to your playground profile or Terraform file, create your deployment.
-There’s no way to change the SSH key in an existing deployment, you must delete and redeploy.
+After youï¿½ve added the key to your playground profile or Terraform file, create your deployment.
+Thereï¿½s no way to change the SSH key in an existing deployment, you must delete and redeploy.
 Copy the IP address once the deployment is successful and then open Putty.

-In Putty’s config screen, navigate to Connection > SSH > Auth:
+In Puttyï¿½s config screen, navigate to Connection > SSH > Auth:

 ![image](https://user-images.githubusercontent.com/44621168/214651140-7dd0999b-44cb-40fd-9c00-034aa550d8af.png)

-Hit Browse… and select your ppk file.
+Hit Browseï¿½ and select your ppk file.
 Then go to Session at the top of the left nav bar and enter your VMs IP address in the Host Name (or IP address) field.
 Then hit the Open button at the bottom of the window to start your session.
 When you are prompted for a user name, enter root and you should then get access to a terminal with no password prompt.

-If you’re prompted for a password, something went wrong and you won’t be able to log in.
+If youï¿½re prompted for a password, something went wrong and you wonï¿½t be able to log in.
 Go back and check the steps above, then feel free to post questions or problems in this thread.
   </details>
 </details>